muritane/generative-constraint-principle/README.md

 ## D4.
 Constraint

-A limitation restricting the possibility space of a generator.
+A limitation that removes possibilities from a generator's possibility space.

 ---